- BY Sanaz Saifolahi

 Table of Contents

 There is no requirement to have a sponsor in order to apply under this route.
-In addition, dependants are permitted.
-The application costs £700 plus the NHS surcharge.
+The application costs £822 plus the immigration health surcharge.

-Would-be Graduates must be in the UK when they apply and should not leave the Common Travel Area whilst their application is pending.
+Would-be graduates must be in the UK when they apply and should not leave the Common Travel Area whilst their application is pending or their application will be treated as withdrawn.

 Appendix Graduate